Morpheuslabs-io/sto-as-service-app-ref/README.md

 ## Components and Deployment Sequence

-The following off-chain server components are required to run the STO application:
+The following server components are required to run the STO application:

   - `MongoDB`: database server
   - `Off-chain API server`: provide rest APIs for data storage based on MongoDB